Model Checking Temporal Properties of Recursive Probabilistic Programs: Introduction

-The operational behavior of programs such as the one in \Cref{fig:exampleProg} can be naturally described by pPDA.
-The technical details of such a translation are beyond the scope of this paper but let us provide some intuition (see, e.g.,~\cite{DBLP:reference/mc/AlurBE18} for more details).
-Roughly, the \emph{local} states of the procedures---the valuation of the local variables and the position of the program counter---constitute both the state space and the stack alphabet of the automaton.
-Procedure calls correspond to push transitions in the automaton in such a way that the program's \emph{procedure stack} is simulated by the automaton's pushdown stack, i.e., the current local state is saved on top of the stack.
+The behavior of such recursive probabilistic programs can be naturally described by pPDA.
+Roughly, the \emph{local} states of the procedures---the values of the variables in the procedure's scope and the position of the program counter---constitute both the state space and the stack alphabet of the automaton.
+Procedure calls correspond to push transitions in the pPDA in such a way that the program's \emph{procedure stack} is simulated by the automaton's pushdown stack, i.e., the caller's current local state is saved on top of the stack.
 Accordingly, \emph{returning} from a procedure corresponds to taking a pop transition in order to restore the local state of the caller.
 Returning a value can be handled similarly.
 Clearly, if the reachable local state spaces of the involved procedures are finite, then the resulting automaton will be finite as well.
+We refer to~\cite{DBLP:reference/mc/AlurBE18} for more details.